auth0/docs/articles/extensions/authorization-extension/v2/implementation/installation.md

 ![Install Authorization Extension](/media/articles/extensions/authorization/app-install-v2.png)

-Once the extension is installed, you'll see it listed under **Installed Extensions**.
+Once the extension is installed, you will see it listed under **Installed Extensions**.

 ![Installed Extensions](/media/articles/extensions/authorization/installed-extensions-v2.png)